About Chris Edwards

 - When I was 21, and still invincible, I volunteered to act as co-pilot in a home-built aircraft test flights (I survived 13 takeoffs and landings).

-- I was married for 21 years and had three children and I’m a step-dad to three more (all adults now!).
+- I was married for 21 years and had three children and I’m a step-dad to three more and grandfather to one.

 - I have completed the annual Sydney City2Surf Fun Run every year since 1971 and am known as the youngest of ‘The City2Surf Legends‘.

 - My Great Grandfather Harry Edwards was shot in the head at Gallipoli on June 20, 1915.
-He was evacuated on a hospital ship to Malta, arriving with the Turkish bullet still lodged in his skull.
+They evacuated him on a hospital ship to Malta, arriving with the Turkish bullet still lodged in his skull.
 Fortunately, he survived, because without his fortitude and resilience, I wouldn’t be here today.

-- If you’ve read this far and you’d like to get in touch, just pick up the phone and give me a call.
+- If you’ve read this far and you’d like to get in touch, just pick up the phone and call me.
 My contact details are below.
 Best wishes, Chris.